2023 Baltimore Orioles season: Minor Leagues

-Eduard Bazardo and Kyle Dowdy, along with minor league free agents Wandisson Charles and Ofreidy Gomez on minor league contracts, and all were reassigned to the minor leagues following spring camp.
+Eduard Bazardo and Kyle Dowdy, along with minor league free agents Wandisson Charles and Ofreidy Gómez on minor league contracts, and all were reassigned to the minor leagues following spring camp.

 The Orioles also claimed outfielder Jake Cave off of waivers from the Minnesota Twins.
 The Orioles later attempted to pass Cave through waivers themselves, but was claimed by the Phillies.
 Cave was elevated to Phillies' opening day left fielder in the aftermath of Rhys Hoskins' season-ending spring training injury.

 The Orioles also added major leaguers Curtis Terry, Franchy Cordero, and Nomar Mazara, on minor league pacts, but released all three at the end of spring training.
 Cordero's strong spring earned him a major league split contract with the Yankees following his release.

 On January 11, the Orioles acquired reliever Darwinzon Hernández from the Red Sox for cash considerations.
 The Orioles designated Hernández for assignment on January 26 after the Orioles acquired Irvin from the Athletics and outrighted him to AAA Norfolk.

-Adding to their burgeoning young international program, the Orioles signed 16-year-old shortstop Luis Almeyda, a native of Paterson, New Jersey, who moved to the Dominican Republic, for $2.3 million, a team record for an international prospect.
+Adding to their young international program, the Orioles signed 16-year-old shortstop Luis Almeyda, a native of Paterson, New Jersey, who moved to the Dominican Republic, for $2.3 million, a team record for an international prospect.
 In all, the Orioles signed 27 players, thirteen for more than $100,000.

 On March 12, 20-year old minor leaguer Luis Ortiz died after a battle with cancer.
 Ortiz, who was originally from Santo Domingo, Dominican Republic, signed with the Orioles in 2019 and pitched in the Dominican Summer League in 2021.